Manage Chrome browser auto-updates

 For Windows and Mac only.
 For Linux, use your package manager to update Chrome.

 Chrome browser automatically updates with feature and security updates on Microsoft® Windows® and Apple® Mac® computers.
-Major version updates to the Stable channel of Chrome happen about 4 times a year.
+Major version updates to the Stable channel of Chrome happen approximately every 6 weeks.
 Security fixes can happen more often.
 To keep track of Chrome releases, see release updates from the Chrome team.

 Test new versions of Chrome

 To try a new version of Chrome, turn off automatic updates.
 Just keep in mind that your users might not receive the latest security updates.
 If you turn off automatic updates, you need to manually update users’ computers to the latest stable version of Chrome.

 - Turn off auto-updates for Chrome browser (directions below).

 - When you see a new version of Chrome that you want to test, download the latest version on your test machines.

 - After you’re done testing, turn on auto-updates (directions below).